Team-Phoenix-Force/InstaRent/README.md

 Open your browser and access http://localhost:3000 to view the website.

 Contributing
 Contributions are welcome!
-If you want to contribute to Rent360, please follow these steps:
+If you want to contribute to InstaRent, please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).